top of page

 Mobility

 Student mobility is one of the programme’s crucial features and the EMMIR study plan combines both group and individual mobility.
-You study the first semester in Oldenburg, Germany (UOL) and the second semester in Stavanger, Norway (UIS), together with the whole group.
-Then you choose your individual mobility path during for the third semester, which includes a project-based internship and one of the modules offered by EMMIR partner universities.
-The fourth semester starts with the proposal colloquium in early December at UOL, after which you are free to design your own mobility according to your master thesis.
-You can focus on your research as well as do internships in any country under the direct supervision of one of the full partner universities.
+Students begin their first semester in Oldenburg, Germany (UOL) and the second semester in Stavanger, Norway (UIS), together with the whole group.
+Then, they choose their own individual mobility paths during for the third semester, which includes a project-based internship and one of the modules offered by EMMIR partner universities.
+The fourth semester starts with the proposal colloquium in early December at UOL, after which students are free to design their own mobility according to their master thesis topic.
 For more information on the structure and timing of the program, please see here.

 All four semesters are organised in modules according to the European Bologna standard.
-Each module consists of a number of seminars, lectures, workshops, study trips, tutorials, and other forms of teaching as detailed in the relevant module syllabus (see Module Catalogue); once you have successfully completed a module, you are assigned a specific number of ECTS (European Credit Transfer System) credit points.
-Each semester you need to gain 30 ECTS (120 ECTS in four semesters).
+Each module consists of a number of seminars, lectures, workshops, study trips, tutorials, and other forms of teaching as detailed in the relevant module syllabus (see Module Catalogue).
+Once they have successfully completed a module, students are assigned a specific number of ECTS (European Credit Transfer System) credit points.
+Each semester, they need to gain 30 ECTS (120 ECTS in four semesters).
 One ECTS credit point refers to a workload of 25 to 30 hours (including contact hours, reading, assignments and independent study).

 EMMIR Partner Institutions

 EMMIR integrates knowledge from migration studies, intercultural relations and a wide variety of intersecting fields, such as gender studies, cultural studies, education, and development studies.
-EMMIR is jointly run by a consortium of nine African, Asian, and European groups:
+EMMIR is jointly run by a consortium of the following nine African, Asian, and European partner institutions:

 The programme is embedded in a wide network of associated partners and potential employers for graduates, including international organisations, NGOs, governmental institutions, research centres as well as professionals in the private and the public sector.

-The four European and three African universities in the EMMIR partnership join forces with associates in the seven partner countries and beyond in order to tie in with social dynamics as well as to secure the employability of the graduates.
-The areas associates represent are:
+The four European, two Asian, and three African institutions in the EMMIR consortium join forces with a global network of associate partners in order to tie in with social dynamics as well as to secure the employability of the graduates.
+The four areas represented by EMMIR associate partners are:

-To learn more about each partner, click on each logo to visit their websites:
+To learn more about each partner, click on each logo to visit their websites below.

 UOL-Logo.png